A Simple Approach to Jointly Rank Passages and Select Relevant Sentences in the OBQA Context: Abstract

 \section{Abstract}

-In the open question answering (OBQA) task, how to select the relevant information from a large corpus is a crucial problem for reasoning and inference.
-Some datasets (e.g, HotpotQA) mainly focus on testing the model's reasoning ability at the sentence level.
-To overcome this challenge, many existing frameworks use a deep learning model to select relevant passages and then answer each question by matching a sentence in the corresponding passage.
-However, such frameworks require long inference time and fail to take advantage of the relationship between passages and sentences.
-In this work, we present a simple yet effective framework to address these problems by jointly ranking passages and selecting sentences.
-We propose consistency and similarity constraints to promote the correlation and interaction between passage ranking and sentence selection.
-In our experiments, we demonstrate that our framework can achieve competitive results and outperform the baseline by 28\% in terms of exact matching of relevant sentences on the HotpotQA dataset.
+In the open book question answering (OBQA) task, selecting the relevant passages and sentences from distracting information is crucial to reason the answer to a question.
+HotpotQA dataset is designed to teach and evaluate systems to do both passage ranking and sentence selection.
+Many existing frameworks use separate models to select relevant passages and sentences respectively.
+Such systems not only have high complexity in terms of the parameters of models but also fail to take the advantage of training these two tasks together since one task can be beneficial for the other one.
+In this work, we present a simple yet effective framework to address these limitations by jointly ranking passages and selecting sentences.
+Furthermore, we propose consistency and similarity constraints to promote the correlation and interaction between passage ranking and sentence selection.The experiments demonstrate that our framework can achieve competitive results with previous systems and outperform the baseline by 28\% in terms of exact matching of relevant sentences on the HotpotQA dataset.